The Terminator: Development

 Gale Anne Hurd, who had worked at New World Pictures as Roger Corman's assistant, showed interest in the project.
 Cameron sold the rights for The Terminator to Hurd for one dollar with the promise that she would produce it only if Cameron was to direct it.
 Hurd suggested edits to the script and took a screenwriting credit in the film, though Cameron stated that she "did no actual writing at all".
 Cameron would later regret the decision to sell the rights for one dollar.
-Cameron and Hurd had friends who worked with Corman previously and who were working at Orion Pictures (now part of MGM).
+Cameron and Hurd had friends who worked with Corman previously and who were working at Orion Pictures.
 Orion agreed to distribute the film if Cameron could get financial backing elsewhere.
 The script was picked up by John Daly, chairman and president of Hemdale Film Corporation.
 Daly and his executive vice president and head of production Derek Gibson became executive producers of the project.

 Cameron wanted his pitch for Daly to finalize the deal and had his friend Lance Henriksen show up to the meeting early dressed and acting like the Terminator.
 Henriksen, wearing a leather jacket, fake cuts on his face, and gold foil on his teeth, kicked open the door to the office and then sat in a chair.
 Cameron arrived shortly and then relieved the staff from Henriksen's act.
 Daly was impressed by the screenplay and Cameron's sketches and passion for the film.
 In late 1982, Daly agreed to back the film with help from HBO and Orion.
 The Terminator was originally budgeted at $4 million and later raised to $6.5 million.
 Aside from Hemdale, Pacific Western Productions, Euro Film Funding and Cinema '84 have been credited as production companies after the film's release.

 Casting

 For the role of Kyle Reese, Orion wanted a star whose popularity was rising in the United States but who also would have foreign appeal.
 Orion co-founder Mike Medavoy had met Arnold Schwarzenegger and sent his agent the script for The Terminator.
 Cameron was uncertain about casting Schwarzenegger as Reese as he felt he would need someone even more famous to play the Terminator.
 Sylvester Stallone and Mel Gibson both turned down the Terminator role.
-The studio suggested O. J. Simpson but Cameron did not feel that Simpson, at that time, would be believable as a killer.
+Medavoy suggested O. J. Simpson but Cameron did not feel that Simpson, at that time, would be believable as a killer.